smart-teddy-project-hhs/SmartTeddy/README.md

 Smart Teddy uses the [MIT License](https://mit-license.org/) which means that authors or copyright holders in no event shall be liable for any claim, damages or other liability, whether in an action of contract. **However in MIT means that a NOTICE of the copyright owners is required.**

 _Besides this we like to ask you to fork the project in case of reuse, so that we can see future progress on our project._

-Smart Teddy is a project developed by [The Hague University of Applied Sciences](https://www.thehagueuniversity.com/) (HHS) collocation in Zoetermeer the Netherlands.